Bennyyoung/Forkhive/src/pages/team/daniel.md

 ---

 <p style='text-align: justify'>
-    Effiong Daniel is the Founder of Bloom and currently studying Medicine at the University of Calabar
+    Effiong Daniel is the Founder of Bloom and currently studying Medicine at the University of Calabar.
 </p>